bomonike/bomonike.github.io/waf.md

     * Activate one for the operating system (POSIX, Windows).

     * Activate one for the language you use (PHP, WordPress, etc.).

+    * PROTIP: Before blocking traffic from <strong>VPNs</strong>, survey everyone in your organization to see if they use one to protect themselves from someone in Starbucks listening in which they login to work or their bank.
+If so, specify a specific VPN they can use and put that VPN's addresses in the allowlist.

 17. Consider capacity limits.